When structures speak: How vibration monitoring revealed a hidden weakness

 Dr. Sauvik Banerjee, Co-founder & Director, Nirixense Technologies (August 2025)

 In the world of modern infrastructure, persistent vibrations are more than a nuisance.
 They’re often a sign of deeper structural issues.
-This short article emphasizes how vibration monitoring in an institutional building uncovered a stiffness deficiency in a circular foyer slab system, and how a targeted intervention helped address the root cause before it escalated.
+This short article describes how vibration monitoring in an institutional building uncovered a stiffness deficiency in a circular foyer slab system, and how a targeted intervention helped address the root cause before it escalated.

-Occupants of a multi-story institutional complex reported noticeable vibrations in a circular foyer area connected to staircases across three floors.
+Occupants of a multi-story institutional building reported noticeable vibrations in a circular foyer area connected to staircases across three floors.
 The design featured long-span, semi-circular slabs supported by circular exterior columns but lacked critical end-span beam connections.
 Cracks in some beams raised concerns about structural integrity and shear capacity.

-The investigation
+The investigation:

 A focused vibration monitoring effort was conducted, with following objectives:

-- Diagnose possible causes like low stiffness or support deficiencies supported by full-scale modelling.
+• Diagnose possible causes like low stiffness or support deficiencies supported by full-scale modelling.

-- Weakness in stiffness: Persistent vibrations were observed, implying that factors such as stiffness of the slab may be influencing the sustained oscillations.
+• Persistent vibrations were observed, implying that factors such as stiffness of the slab may be influencing the sustained oscillations.

 © 2025 Nirixense Technologies Pvt.
 Ltd. All rights reserved. email: connect@nirixense.com